Retirement Living Hub

 • Amenities and Activities: Evaluate if the available amenities and social calendar genuinely interest you.
 Do they support your desired level of physical activity, hobbies, and social engagement?

 • Community Culture: Spend time in the community if possible.
 Observe the residents and participate in an activity.
 Does the atmosphere feel welcoming, friendly, and aligned with your personality?
+Dorothy is the one who talks to strangers at the pool, so a welcoming atmosphere was important to her.

 • Housing Style: Choose a housing type that offers the right amount of space, privacy, and low-maintenance features for your comfort.